 - Line 2 half-sheet baking trays with parchment paper or silicone baking mats and set aside.

 - Preheat the oven to 450°F. Bring 10 cups of water and ⅔ cup baking soda to a boil in a large pot.
+Make sure to add the baking soda before the water is boiling to avoid making a bubbly mess!

 - Lightly brush each pretzel bite with egg wash** and sprinkle with your chosen toppings (flaky sea salt, everything bagel seasoning, etc.)